themikatekompapele/BrightCoffee-Analysis/README.md

 # CoffeeShop-Analysis
-Analysis of data for three coffee shops.
+The Coffee Shop Analysis Project provides a comprehensive and detailed analysis of coffee shops set in three distinct locations, over the period of six months, from January to June 2023.